Jazz Chisholm Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to surrender the second-fewest home runs in baseball (15 total, 0.7 per game).
+- Braves pitchers combine to allow the second-fewest home runs in baseball (17 total, 0.7 per game).

-- In his last outing on Wednesday against the San Diego Padres, the righty went six innings, giving up one earned run while surrendering five hits.
+- The right-hander's most recent appearance came on Friday against the Houston Astros, when he tossed six innings, surrendering no earned runs while giving up five hits.

-- In four games this season, the 39-year-old has put up a 3.22 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .289 to opposing hitters.
+- In four games this season, the 23-year-old has put up an ERA of 1.14, with 8.7 strikeouts per nine innings.
+Opponents are batting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.